bw2/bw2.github.io/2022-05-06-STR-truth-set.md

 The table below lists STR calling tools together with the benchmarking data used in their publications.
-Table 1 in [[Rajan-babu 2021](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC8351082/)] provides comparisons of additional aspects of many of these tools.
+Table 1 in [[Rajan-Babu 2021](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC8351082/)] provides additional comparisons for many of these tools.

 <br />
 <table>